damianhakert/damianhakert.github.io/source/university/index.md

 ## General Boot Camp <a name="general-boot-camp"></a>

-In order to get everyone started quickly with GitLab, and intense 30 days course has been prepared.
+In order to get everyone started quickly with GitLab, an intense 30 days course has been prepared.
 The path outlined here should be followed by everyone new to GitLab, and depending on your functional group, extra steps will be required.